AverageHelper/recorded-finance/CONTRIBUTING.md

 To update an existing translation:

-1. Start a fork as you would normally do when contributing to a project on GitHub.
+1. Start a fork as you would normally do when contributing to a project.
 2. Find the relevant strings file.
 3. Start translating!
 Test your work using `npm run dev:client`.
 4. Create a Pull Request as described [below](#pull-requests).

 To create a translation for a language which we don't yet support:

-1. Start a fork as you would normally do when contributing to a project on GitHub.
+1. Start a fork as you would normally do when contributing to a project.
 2. Create a new file of the same format.
 3. Reference your new strings file in the [i18n index file](/src/i18n.ts).
 4. Start translating!
 Test your work using `npm run dev:client`.